 A community can be a community of place, interest or identity.
-A community that is empowered is one that has the ability to influence decisions, take action and bring about change.
+An active community is one that can:

 Many people expect to have a more active role in decision-making when decisions affect their wellbeing, their home, community or area of interest.

 This involvement in decision-making is an integral part of creating strong, sustainable and cohesive communities.
 Volunteers, and the organisations that support them, also play a vital role in enabling participation in local action and decision-making.